Kishori IVF

 • Failure of the egg to fertilize after sperm injection.

-• Stopping of embryo development in the lab or after embryo transfer.
+• Stopping embryo development in the lab or after embryo transfer.

 What are the risks of ICSI to the baby?